Alec Pierce

-Alec Pierce (born May 2, 2000) is an American football wide receiver for the Indianapolis Colts of the National Football League (NFL).
-He played college football at Cincinnati before the Colts drafted him in the 2nd round of the 2022 NFL Draft.
+Alec Pierce (born May 2, 2000) is an American professional football wide receiver for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Cincinnati Bearcats before the Colts selected him in the second round of the 2022 NFL draft.

-Early life and high school
+Early life

 Pierce grew up in Glen Ellyn, Illinois and attended Glenbard West High School, where he played football, volleyball, basketball and ran track.
+His father, Greg Pierce, was a former tight end who played collegiately at Northwestern University.

-As a senior, he caught 25 passes for 372 yards and five touchdowns with three sacks and four interceptions on defense and was named the Most Valuable Player of the West Suburban Conference Silver Division.
-Pierce was rated a three-star recruit and committed to play college football at Cincinnati over scholarship offers from 16 other programs.
+As a senior, Alec caught 25 passes for 372 yards and five touchdowns with three sacks and four interceptions on defense and was named the Most Valuable Player of the West Suburban Conference Silver Division.
+Pierce was rated a three-star recruit and committed to play college football at Cincinnati over scholarship offers from 17 other programs.

 College career

 Pierce played mostly on special teams as a true freshman.
 He practiced at linebacker ahead of the team's appearance in the Military Bowl but ultimately did not play at that position.
 As a sophomore Pierce caught 37 passes for a team-high 652 yards and two touchdowns.
 He missed four games of his junior season due to a knee injury and finished the year with 17 receptions for 315 yards and three touchdowns.
 As a senior, Pierce caught 52 passes for 884 yards and eight touchdowns and was named second-team All-American Athletic Conference.